vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic4](images/maximize-chart.png)

    The way that the flight height has been configured, at a value of `0,4` the boat hits the water.
 Let's include a reference line to indicate this.
-Click the ribbon menu, select "Add Statistics" and click "Add reference line" as follows:
+Click the ribbon menu, select **Add Statistics** and click **Add reference line** as follows:

    ![pic4](images/add-reference-line.png)